usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The biometric system SHALL operate with a false match rate (FMR) [[ISO/IEC 2382-37]](#ISOIEC2382-37) of 1 in 1000 or better.
 This FMR SHALL be achieved under conditions of a conformant attack (zero-effort impostor attempt) as defined in [[ISO/IEC 30107-1]](#ISOIEC30107-1).

 The biometric system SHOULD implement PAD.
-Testing of the biometric system to be deployed SHOULD demonstrate at least 90% resistance to presentation attacks for each relevant attack type (aka species), where resistance is defined as the number of thwarted presentation attacks divided by the number of trial presentation attacks.
+Testing of the biometric system to be deployed SHOULD demonstrate at least 90% resistance to presentation attacks for each relevant attack type (aka, species), where resistance is defined as the number of thwarted presentation attacks divided by the number of trial presentation attacks.
 Testing of presentation attack resistance SHALL be in accordance with Clause 12 of [[ISO/IEC 30107-3]](#ISOIEC30107-3).
 The PAD decision MAY be made either locally on the claimant's device or at a central verifier.

 >Note: PAD is being considered as a mandatory requirement in future editions of this guideline.